 APH and NHCD staff continue to provide leadership roles in the CoC.
 City staff serve on both the Independent Review Team (which evaluates projects for renewal and new funding), and the Membership Council (which is the governing body of the CoC).
 In these positions and with knowledge of other city funding opportunities, city staff shape the development of the annual CoC Notice of Funding Availability (NOFA) application, oversee development of coordinated assessment, review the needs and gaps analysis, and help set community funding priorities and CoC policies and procedures.
-This participation ensures that City of Austin resources are aligned with HUD CoC funds, as well as, other federally-funded programs.
+This participation ensures that City of Austin resources are aligned with HUD CoC funds as well as other federally-funded programs.

-The CoC has been following the Opening Doors Federal Strategic Plan goals to end veteran, chronic homelessness, as well, as develop coordinated community systems to prevent and end homelessness for unaccompanied youth and families.
+The CoC has been following the Opening Doors Federal Strategic Plan goals to end veteran chronic homelessness as well as develop coordinated community systems to prevent and end homelessness for unaccompanied youth and families.

 Since December of 2014, Austin has participated in the federally sponsored Mayor's Challenge to End Veterans' Homelessness.
-The Housing our Heroes initiative has been effective in finding permanent housing for homeless veterans and could be the model for an expanded landlord outreach program to secure housing for additional homeless populations, such as chronically homeless youth and families.
+On August 8, 2016, Austin was recognized by the U.S. Interagency Council on Homelessness (USICH) as achieving the benchmarks and criteria of effectively ending veteran homelessness (locally called Housing our Heroes).
+The Housing our Heroes initiative has been effective in finding permanent housing for homeless veterans and could be the model for an expanded landlord outreach program to secure housing for additional homeless populations such as chronically homeless youth and families.
+Mayor Steve Adler led the initiative, brought together entities such as the Austin Apartment Association, the Real Estate Council of Austin (RECA), the Austin Board of Realtors (ABOR), the Veterans Administration, local social service agencies such as Caritas of Austin, Front Steps, Salvation Army, ECHO (which organized the effort) in order to pair landlords with residents that need low barrier housing options.
 The initiative created a risk mitigation fund to provide security to landlords willing to accept new tenants who have high barriers to housing.
+In Austin, barriers to housing can include: criminal history, chronic homelessness, poor or no credit, low income, prior evictions, behavioral health issues, and/or other issues that make it difficult to obtain and remain in stable housing.
 NHCD supports ECHO's landlord outreach work, including exploration of strategies to make more units available for people experiencing significant barriers to housing.

 In September 2016, Austin was selected by A Way Home America to be amongst one of three first communities to participate in a 100 Day Challenge to address youth homelessness.
-The success of the 100 days has continued as the Austin/Travis County CoC (ECHO) was selected as one of 10 communities nationally to receive the highly competitive HUD Youth Homelessness Demonstration Program (YHDP)
+The City of Austin participated in the 100 Day Challenge weekly and provided leadership support to the team.
+In addition to developing an improved continuum of intervention for youth and young adults, this successful initiative exceeded its goal of housing 50 youth in 100 days and ended up permanently housing 53 youth who were experiencing homelessness.
+The success of the 100 days has continued as the Austin/Travis County CoC (ECHO) was selected as one of 10 communities nationally to receive the highly competitive HUD Youth

-award.
+Homelessness Demonstration Program (YHDP) award.
 This \$5.2 million award provides demonstration funding to develop and implement a coordinated community plan to prevent and end youth homelessness.
 The City of Austin participates in the YHDP Leadership Advisory Council and meetings semi-monthly to oversee the planning and implementation process.